ror-community/ror-records/README.md

 1. Go to https://github.com/ror-community/ror-updates/actions/workflows/remove_relationships.yml (Actions > Remove relationships to inactive records in the ror-updates repository)
 2. Click Run workflow at right, choose the schema version and the rc-vX.X branch, and click the green Run workflow button.
 If the directory containing the files you'd like to validate has a different name from the branch you're working on, enter name of that directory.
-3. It will take a few minutes for the workflow to run.
-If sucessful, the workflow will update ROR record JSON files in the branch that you specified, a green checkbox will be shown on the workflow runs list in Github, and a success messages will be posted to the #ror-curation-releases Slack channel.
-If the workflow run is unsuccessful, an red X will be shown on the workflow runs list in Github and an error message will be posted to Slack.
-To see the error details, click the action run URL in the Slack message, ex `Please check: https://github.com/ror-community/dev-ror-records/actions/runs/8978212832 `
+3. Click the green Run workflow button.
+Success/error status will be shown in Github actions and posted to the #ror-curation-releases Slack channel.

 ## Update labels in relationships
-When the ROR display name changes in a release record, relationships labels must be updated in any related records.
+When the ROR display name changes in a release record, relationship labels must be updated in any related records.
 Records are checked for ROR display name changes and relationship labels in related records are updated using a script [update_related.py](https://github.com/ror-community/curation_ops/blob/main/update_related_records/update_related.py) triggered by a Github action [Update labels in relationships](https://github.com/ror-community/ror-updates/actions/workflows/update_labels.yml), which must be run AFTER the Remove relationships to inactive records action.

 1. Go to https://github.com/ror-community/ror-updates/actions/workflows/update_labels.yml (Actions > Update labels in related records in the ror-updates repository)
 2. Click Run workflow at right, choose the schema version and the rc-vX.X branch, and click the green Run workflow button.
 If the directory containing the files you'd like to update has a different name from the branch you're working on, enter name of that directory.
-3. It will take a few minutes for the workflow to run.
-If sucessful, the workflow will update ROR record JSON files in the branch that you specified, a green checkbox will be shown on the workflow runs list in Github, and a success messages will be posted to the #ror-curation-releases Slack channel.
-If the workflow run is unsuccessful, an red X will be shown on the workflow runs list in Github and an error message will be posted to Slack.
-To see the error details, click the action run URL in the Slack message, ex `Please check: https://github.com/ror-community/dev-ror-records/actions/runs/8978212832 `
+3. Click the green Run workflow button.
+Success/error status will be shown in Github actions and posted to the #ror-curation-releases Slack channel.

 ## Update locations
 All release records must have their locations.geonames_details checked against the Geonames API and updated with the latest Geonames data if any differences exist.
 Locations are updated using a script [update_addresses.py](https://github.com/ror-community/curation_ops/blob/main/update_address_only/update_addresses.py) triggered by a Github action [Update addresses](https://github.com/ror-community/ror-updates/actions/workflows/update_addresses.yml).
 This action should be run after all changes to release files are complete, except last modified date updates.

 1. Go to https://github.com/ror-community/ror-updates/actions/workflows/update_addresses.yml (Actions > Update addresses in the ror-updates repository)
 2. Click Run workflow at right, choose the schema version and the rc-vX.X branch, and click the green Run workflow button.
 If the directory containing the files you'd like to update has a different name from the branch you're working on, enter name of that directory.
-3. It will take a few minutes for the workflow to run (can be longer for large releases or if the Geonames API is disagreeable).
-If sucessful, the workflow will update ROR record JSON files in the branch that you specified, a green checkbox will be shown on the workflow runs list in Github, and a success messages will be posted to the #ror-curation-releases Slack channel.
-If the workflow run is unsuccessful, an red X will be shown on the workflow runs list in Github and an error message will be posted to Slack.
-To see the error details, click the action run URL in the Slack message, ex `Please check: https://github.com/ror-community/dev-ror-records/actions/runs/8978212832`
+3. Click the green Run workflow button.
+Success/error status will be shown in Github actions and posted to the #ror-curation-releases Slack channel.

 ## Update last modified dates
 All release records must have their last modified date updated to match the (planned) date of the release.
 Ideally, this date should match the data dump file date.
 Release file generation is often completed 1 or more days before the release is actually deployed.
 In that case, the planned release date should be used (not the current date).